 Penny Dreadful.
-The ultra-budget, 10,000-card Magic Online brewer's paradise with powerful cards, five free weekly tournaments, free 24/7 league, prizes, quarterly rotations, and a super friendly community.
+The ultra-budget, thousands-of-cards Magic Online brewer's paradise with powerful cards, seven free weekly tournaments, free 24/7 league, prizes, quarterly rotations, and a super friendly community.

 Wait for announcements from the Tournament Organizer

-Matches will be played in the Getting Serious room
+Matches will be played in Constructed, Specialty, Freeform Tournament Practice room

 Number of Rounds